 I felt the need to write this blog because I feel like my messaging in regards to the scale has gotten a little twisted.
 So I think it’s important to clarify a few things.
+Today we’re debating whether or not, the scale has become obsolete.

-First, I don’t hate the scale.
+I want to start by saying that I don’t hate the scale.
 In fact, I think that keeping an eye on big changes on the scale is extremely important because it holds you accountable and helps you troubleshoot any big and constant changes.

 My point is this: you shouldn’t obsess about the scale but you shouldn’t fully disregard it either.
+In other words, to answer the question posed in this post: No, the scale is not obsolete.
+But we should be rethinking the way that we are using it.

 The scale is PART of the progress-tracking process, alongside some other less objective “measurements” like: